-Dr Maria Wimber
+Professor Maria Wimber

 - Professor (Centre for Cognitive Neuroimaging)

 We study these adaptive memory processes using a range of neuroimaging and electrophysiological techniques, including functional MRI, EEG, MEG, and various combinations of those techniques.
 We also record signals directly from the human hippocampus, with the help of epilepsy patients who undergo presurgical monitoring and volunteer to take part in our research.
 In terms of analytic approaches, the group has a strong focus on multivariate pattern techniques (RSA, MVPA) that allow us to isolate the neural fingerprints of individual memory representations in neural activation patterns, and to observe how these mnemonic patterns dynamically change over time.

 The research is funded by a Starting Grant from the European Research Council (ERC), by research grants from the Economic and Social Sciences Research Council UK (ERSC), a postdoctoral fellowship from the British Academy, and PhD scholarships from the BBSRC Midlands Integrative Biosciences Training Partnership (MIBTP) and the Stiftelsen Olle Enkvist Byggmästare.

 Supervised Postgraduate Students

 - Luca Kolibius (Postgraduate)